(close)

 It was a busy time.
 New works were being created each week, often in response to what other artists had presented the week before.
 Themes and ideas were explored directly through the act of making and presenting music, films and performance, with discourses that reflected certain philosophical precedents at the time – Marxism, the French New Wave, semiotics, structuralism.
 Some artists referenced contemporary American thinkers or experimented with novel musical and sonic concepts and structures, uncovering new aesthetic outcomes.
 For example, there was the use of multiple cassette recorders by some artists to layer up sounds in a process that gradually transformed simple recorded utterances into dense, distorted and evocative soundscape (Graeme Davis, Plastic Platypus, Ernie Althoff), or the deployment of novel tunings and pitch sets (Warren Burt).
 Some performers applied film theory that, at the time, was being being taught at La Trobe University and at Melbourne State College (Phillip Brophy, Adrian Martin, Robert Goodge Goodge, David Chesworth, Rolando Caputo).
 Other performer were influenced directly by the artists who performing before them at CHCMC.

-All this was taking place within a world that was still very analogue; where tapes took time to rewind and musical works and performances often emerged slowly over long timescales, and where cheap super-8 film’s grainy images evoked a visual aesthetic that within just a few years appeared quaint and old in comparison with digital images.
+All this was taking place within a world that was still very analogue; where tapes took time to rewind and musical works and performances often emerged slowly over long timescales, and where cheap super-8 film’s grainy images evoked a visual aesthetic that now appears quaint and old in comparison with digital images.
 Sound Art hadn’t yet emerged as a distinct discipline or even as a term.
-There was no internet, mobile phones, nor social media to disseminate what was taking place at CHCMC.
-Instead, the mainstream and alternative rock press maintained its full control, while public radio stations were just getting a foothold.
-Some journalists harboured suspicions about CHCMC’s off the grid activities: its motives and critical attitudes.
-Amongst all this, I remember that there was a growing awareness that this world and creative milieu would soon be swamped by the incoming tidal wave of digital technology.
-It was difficult then to picture how this would affect us and how it would forever transform the fidelity of the mediascape, our methods and our creative pathways.
+There was no internet, no mobile phones, nor social media to disseminate what was taking place at CHCMC.
+Instead, the mainstream and alternative press had full control, while public radio stations were just starting to get a foothold.
+Some journalists harboured suspicions about CHCMC’s ‘off the grid’ activities: its motives and critical attitudes, often calling us arrogant for our dismissal of mainstream culture.

 This rare archive of a nascent experimental music scene was recorded binaurally on cassette by Ernie Althoff – himself a regular performer at CHCMC.
 It is not a complete record, rather, it reflects Ernie’s personal choices, after all, no one asked him to make these recordings; he simply took it upon himself to attend performances and make them.
 Ernie’s own creative work is therefore well represented in these tapes.

 Some artists who were prolific at this time are not well represented in the archive, as they mainly performed electronic music that was considered to be already documented on tape.
 Warren Burt, a hugely significant artist during this time has relatively few recordings made at Clifton Hill.
 His prolific output was at the time mainly video and film-based.
-We have included a separate archive of some of Warren’s work from the 70s that also includes undated CHCMC performances that he recorded.
+We have included a separate archive of some of Warren’s work with Plaistic Platypus from the 70s that also includes undated CHCMC performances that he recorded.
 This can be found under the ‘Other Recordings’ link.

 CHCMC Performers are encouraged to send in information and clarifications and to flesh out their own biogs.
 If any of you have recordings of CHCMC performances that we have missed then please us know.